-- Blockchain technology is an invaluable tool for identifying an item’s origin and tracing its path from its source to its final destination.
+- Blockchain technology can identify the origin of an item and trace its journey from its source to its destination.

 How confident are you that the diamond you are about to buy was actually mined diamond and not a lab-grown diamond?
 How can you make sure that the diamond is truly yours?

 In practice, we must trust that the retailers we deal with are telling us the truth about what we buy, and they must trust their suppliers to do the same.
 Unfortunately, this trusted web is often flawed, subject to fraud, error, and mismanagement.

 It doesn’t have to be that way.
 Bitcoin and other cryptocurrencies use blockchain technology to provide the trust necessary for parties who do not know each other to securely transact business, such as securely enabling the transfer of millions of dollars in a single transaction.
 Blockchains ensure that the trust you place in the origin of goods – where they come from – is well-founded.

 What does blockchain have to do with your diamond ring?
 Before 2000, a diamond’s path from the mine to the retail trade was not closely followed.
 In 2000, the United Nations initiated the Kimberley Process “to ensure that diamond purchases did not fund violence by rebel movements and their allies seeking to undermine legitimate governments.”